Question6.com: The gist of our life

 Freedom, consciousness, and love were already buried in our explorer like seeds waiting to be watered.
 What happened inside him was like what happened in the nature around him.
 Seeds are buried in the ground like he was buried in his cave.
 If you don’t water the seeds, nothing comes out.
 Nature waters them.
 They rise.
 Seeds discover the sunlight and grow in a different world.
 It is their new reality.

+Consciously or not, we keep watering little seeds buried in our subconscious.
 Every stress in our life is an opportunity to bring something to the surface that will help us overcome our problems.
 This is how we water our little seeds.
 This is how we push the envelope of our freedom.
 The criterion of success is a feeling of happiness.

-Let us add another chapter to Plato’s allegory of the cave:
+Adding a second chapter to Plato’s allegory of the cave:

-What makes humans feel alive is the watering some seeds already existing deep in their soul, such as freedom, consciousness, love.
+What makes humans feel alive is the watering of some seeds already existing deep in their soul, such as freedom, consciousness, love.
 It is by developing them that we can become conscious of a new reality.